felixdittrich92/OnnxTR/README.md

 ### Putting it together

-Let's use the default pretrained model for an example:
+Let's use the default `ocr_predictor` model for an example:

 ```python
 from onnxtr.io import DocumentFile